-The relationship between compression and complexity in general is a topic that has been investigated since the early days of Complexity Theory (i.e. Kolmogorov Complexity [60]).
-However, the feature that we are studying in this work is compressibility with respect to the solution (witness) rather than the instance.
-This distinguishes our work from a line of seemingly related works about notions of compression ([27, 78, 81] to name a few), all of which aim at eventually retrieving the input of the compression algorithm.
+The relationship between compression and complexity in general is a topic that has been investigated since the early days of Complexity Theory (i.e. Kolmogorov Complexity [42]).
+However, the feature that we are introducing in this work is compressibility with respect to the solution (witness) rather than the instance.
+The goal of maintaining the solution differs our work from a line of seemingly related works about notions of compression ([20, 58, 61] to name a few), all of which aim at eventually retrieving the input of the compression algorithm.